Clif Bar | Energy Bar Chocolate Almond Fudge & White Chocolate Macadamia Nut

 This is the only brand I’ve used and haven’t noticed my acne getting worse because of it.
 But try being observant when introducing B12 into your supplement regime.

 * It’s sad that media likes to shame veganism for B12 deficiency like it’s not a sustainable diet because of it, while meat eaters are the biggest consumers of supplements overall.
-Who are eating an unsuitable and deficient diet?
-The person who needs to supplement with one or two ingredients, or the person who fills it’s cabin with multivitamins and protein powders?
+Who is eating an unsuitable and deficient diet?
+The person who needs to supplement with one or two ingredients, or the person who fills its cabin with multivitamins and protein powders?
 Not to mention that it’s advised that people over 50 years old start supplementing with B12 no matter what diet you eat.
 While vegans and vegetarians do fall in the higher risk group, but even many people who do Paleo diets do also get B12 deficiency!
-Many doctors/meat eaters like to say that “B12 is ONLY found in meat”, but study found that at least the seaweed Nori has actually active B12 that could be included in ones diet as a source for B12.
+Many doctors/meat eaters like to say that “B12 is ONLY found in meat”, but a study found that at least the seaweed Nori has actually active B12 that could be included in one’s diet as a source for B12.
 But if you don’t like seaweed, there’s a simple way to supplement.
 But either way, you are not what you eat, you are what you can absorb.
-So make sure your gut is functioning properly, before anyone goes and blames your diet.
+So make sure your gut is functioning properly before anyone goes and blames your diet.
 Not to mention that the animals are supplemented with B12!

 Now Foods | Probiotic-10 25 Billion 100 Veggie Caps

-I still wouldn’t say that these are not any good, they [probiotics] are just not working for me in this point in my life.
-Nonetheless, they come at a good price, and would be perfect to take with if your traveling.
+I still wouldn’t say that these are not any good, they [probiotics] are just not working for me at this point in my life.
+Nonetheless, they come at a good price and would be perfect to take with if your traveling.

 Natural Factors | Betaine HCL with Fenugreek 500mg 180 Veggie Caps